Seek out just about any list naming the “most expensive cities in the world,” and chances are that London, England, will be on it.

 Not only can you experience a different side of London here, but you can sample and buy some delicious gourmet food from all over the world.
 Not all of it is cheap, but it's nevertheless a much better option than sitting down in another restaurant.

-Getting out of London
+Getting out of London on a budget

 Spending an extended amount of time in London?
 Then chances are you might want to see what's beyond the city, as well.
 There are countless day trips you can take from London, but, honestly, you can do most things cheaper on your own.